emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 Thus, we both spent 6 + 2 * 2 + 1 = 11 days.
 If we used "Continued Review" of XP we would spent 3 * 2 = 6 days + growing the skills of the new developer.
 Next time he would be able to solve the issue independently.

+    "I’m not going to quote studies at you, although there are some that could be quoted.
+    I’m not going to tell you any anecdotes, although there are many I could tell.
+    I’m not even going to tell you how much you should pair.
+    All I’m going to tell you is that professionals pair."
+    ("Clean Coder" [#fnccoder]_ by Robert Martin)

 The fourth myth.
 Theory and practice are two different things.